Work health and safety roadmap 2022

 Meeting national targets

-- 39% fall in serious musculoskeletal injuries and illnesses incidence rates
+- serious musculoskeletal injuries and illnesses - a 30% decline* in the incidence rate of claims**.

-More to do: impact of workplace harms is too high
+The impact of workplace harms is too high:

 Many hot spots require further improvement